 Examples:

-A tissue taken from molar tooth for DNA analysis

-A sample taken from a hand/head
+The sampling (S2) of tissue for DNA analysis of human remains in an archaeological site, sampled from type of part molar tooth (E55). (fictitious)

 The sampling (S2) undertaken by Joyce Plesters in June 1963 while she was working on the painting ‘Cupid complaining to Venus’ (Cranach), sampled from type of part paint (E55).
 (The National Gallery, London, 1963)